vasylenko/devdosvid.blog/_posts/2021-02-14-image-compression-with-tinypng-from-macos-contextual-menu.md

 tags: [macos, automation, fun]
 category: [Technical Blogs]
 ---
+I just wanted to compress one image, but went to far...

+or "How to add TinyPNG image compression to your macOS Finder contextual menu."

 # What is it and how it works
 You select needed files or folders, then right-click on them, click on the Services menu item and choose TinyPNG.